Six Ways to Help Sales Leaders Protect Revenue Growth During Disruption

 3. Improve sales manager performance

-Sales managers have an enormous impact on the overall sales organisation.
+Sales managers have an enormous impact on the overall sales organization.
 Often a multi-million-pound impact, if you consider the revenue-generating potential of their team.

 Gartner says overburdened sales managers can trigger double-digit declines in team quota attainment, for instance.